Walter Payton: 1986–1987

 Payton, who was a 12-year veteran, amassed 1,333 yards in the 1986 season.
 The Bears won the NFC Central Division, but lost to the Washington Redskins 27–13 in the divisional round.
 At the end of the 1986 season, he announced that he would retire from professional football after completing the 1987 season.
 During his last season with the Bears, Payton split carries with his successor, Neal Anderson, and rushed for a career-low 533 yards along with four touchdowns.
 Payton's career ended with another loss to the Washington Redskins in the divisional round of the playoffs by the score of 21–17 on January 10, 1988.
 Over his entire career, Payton rushed for 16,726 yards, which broke the record for most rushing yards by any NFL player in history, and scored 110 touchdowns.
 He caught 492 passes for 4,538 yards and 15 touchdowns.
 Payton set several team records, including most career rushing yards, receptions, touchdowns, and touchdown passes by a running back.
 His jersey number was retired by the Bears, and he was inducted into the Pro Football Hall of Fame in 1993.

+Career statistics

+NFL

+Payton was the NFL's all-time leader in rushing yards and all-purpose yards prior to the 2002 NFL season when Emmitt Smith broke his record.
+Payton also held the rushing touchdown record until it was broken by Marcus Allen during the 1996 NFL season.
+He also held the single game rushing record until the 2000 NFL season, when it was broken by Corey Dillon.
+As of 2022, he is the NFL's second all-time leading rusher, and is ranked sixth in rushing touchdowns.
+Along with Frank Gifford, Payton threw six interceptions, more than any other non-quarterback position in NFL history.
+He also passed for eight touchdowns, which is second to Gifford (14) for non-quarterbacks.